code-loading/katacoda/README.md

 ```
 Wait to see the message "Have fun with kubernetes!! :)" before you start using it
 You could try out this tutorial to get your feet wet with kubernetes: https://kubernetes.io/docs/tutorials/kubernetes-basics/

+#kodekloud.sh

+Aliases and shortcuts I used for the CKAD exam.